 The Culprit: Cheese platters, chocolate treats, milk-rich drinks

-The Signs: "Overindulging usually goes hand in hand with indigestion, which is that uncomfortable feeling of fullness or pain and burning in the upper part of your stomach," says Glassman.
-Some could experience stomach pain and bloating from lactose intolerance.
+Signs You've Had Too Much: "Overindulging usually goes hand in hand with indigestion, which is that uncomfortable feeling of fullness or pain and burning in the upper part of your stomach," says Glassman.
+Some people may also experience stomach pain and bloating from lactose intolerance.
+To calm your stomach, turn to foods that balance the body's increased sodium intake.

 2. Eat loads of vegetables.
 "Eat a well-balanced meal including loads of veggies, some lean protein, and healthy fats."